joaquimrcarvalho/fauc1537-1919/README.md

 * Python package [ucalumni](notebooks/ucalumni/) that can process a copy of the of the online catalog and extract various attributes related to the students.
 * A set of [notebooks](notebooks) that provide quality control, exploratory strategies and generation of tables and other derived inferred from the the original.
+Example: [Students - evolution](notebooks/020-students_overview.ipynb)
 * Various [inferences](inferences/README.md) in the form of listings of students, statistical information and visualizations.
 For instance, [Ordens Religiosas](inferences/name-notes/religious-orders.csv)
 * Auxiliary datasets for quality control, treatment of cross-references and normalization.